-Here’s a Free Kindle previewer tool to encourage fast ebook preview reading.
+Here’s a fantastic free Kindle book promotion tool to encourage fast ebook preview reading.
 But it’s not so obvious to find.

-Well, now you can do this now with a clever book marketing tool from Amazon marketing services.
+Well, to solve the problem, now you can do this with a clever book marketing tool from Amazon marketing services.

-Amazon has a very small Embed link on every book sales page, and while small and hardly noticeable, it is an extremely powerful tool to create Kindle promotion for your books.
+Amazon has a very small Embed link on every book sales page.
+While small and hardly noticeable, it is an extremely powerful tool to create effective Kindle promotion for your books.

-It creates a clickable cover image of your book, with the options to either buy or preview read your book.
-With only one click.
+It creates a clickable cover image of your book, with the options to either preview read, buy or share your book.

-From my experience, I have tried all types of linking to Amazon, but none have been as efficient at this Amazon book tool.
+From my experience, I have tried all types of linking to Amazon.
+But none have been as efficient at this Amazon online previewer book tool.

-One quick click on your blog or website and your reader is into previewing your book or Kindle book!
+One quick click on your blog or website and your reader is into preview reading your book or Kindle ebook.

-So, how do you use the Amazon previewer tool?
+How do you get the Amazon previewer tool?

-First, go to your book page on Amazon, and look to the right, under the pricing panel, and click <Embed>.
+First, go to your book page on Amazon, and look to the right, under the pricing panel, and click the <Embed> button.

-When you click, a pop-up window appears, where you can make modifications to suit your website, plus a couple of other options.
+When you click, a pop-up window will appear, where you can make modifications to suit your website or blog, plus a couple of other options.

 The first thing to do is select Embed to your site.
 If you have an Amazon Associates account, you can also add your Amazon Associates ID.

-The most important though is See more options.
+The most important part though is See more options.

 Click it to open, and select the cover image size for your Kindle book or paperback to suit where you will use it on your website or blog.

 Then select either open in a new tab, or in place, and lastly, if you wish to have a buy button.

 Well, of course, you want a buy button with your Amazon book preview, so make sure you select it.

-Once you have selected your options, copy the code from the iframe code line, and then paste the code into your website.
+Once you have selected your options, copy the code from the iframe code line, and then paste the code into your website or blog.

-Also notice that since writing this post, I have changed to a new cover.
-Amazon automatically updates the embed tool, to show the new cover.
+Amazon automatically updates the embed tool to show your new cover.

 Of course, readers can buy or share your book on social media just as quickly too.